citp/privacy-policy-historical/d/da/dab/dabs.ie.md

 This privacy policy only covers the dabs.ie website at [http://www.dabs.ie](https://web.archive.org/).
 Other links within this site to other websites or framed third party sites within dabs.ie are not covered by this policy.
 We may continue to use your personal information for a period after you cease being a registered user.

 **Principle 2 - Consent and Choice**
 If you choose not to register or not provide personal information, you may still visit the dabs.ie website but you will not be able to access the restricted areas available to registered users.
-By completing the registration process, you accept the Terms and Conditions described and consent to our using your information accordingly.
+By completing the registration process, you are confirming that you accept the terms of our Privacy Policy as described and consent to our using your information accordingly.

  **Principle 3 - Access**
 We have provided an administration service (your account) where you can review your personal information at any time to ensure it is correct and current.
 You will be able to update, correct, change or delete inaccurate details.
 You may also change your choice of opting in or out of marketing and promotional activities, although you may continue to receive mailings for a short period while your change is being processed.
 You have the right to ask for a copy of your personal information on payment of a small fee.

 **Principle 4 - Security**